 Furthermore, LendingClub vows to never sell your personal information to third parties.
 For many, this is reassuring to hear, considering the recent scandals in the news.

 A major advantage for borrowers aligned with LendingClub is that they only offer fixed rate payments.
-Furthermore, these rates are fully amortized.
+Furthermore, these rates are fully amortized over the course of your installment loan.
 These means you don’t need to worry about your payment amount changing during the life of your loan.

 This is a major difference between a Lending Club personal loan, and another credit line a credit card.